 AR (Augmented Reality)

-iOS 11 is now AR ready with a new ARKit framework for developers to let loose with, this will allow the manipulation or reality through your devices camera and display.
+iOS 11 is now AR ready with a new ARKit framework for developers to let loose with, this will allow the manipulation of reality through your device’s camera and display.

 Siri Translate (Beta)